swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

 ## Source compatibility

 This proposal changes the behavior around stream termination when the stream’s continuation is discarded.
 To avoid silently changing behavior, this change is gated behind an upcoming feature flag (`AsyncStreamCancelOnContinuationDeinit`).
 Apart from this change, the proposed changes are additive.
-In particular, replacing `onCancel`’s `@Sendable` requirement with `sending` is less restrictive on the caller’s side.
+In particular, replacing `onCancel`’s `@Sendable` requirement with `sending` makes it less restrictive for the caller while still preventing data races.

 ## ABI compatibility